New Format Fridays

 Experience Shabbat in a whole new way!

 Adat Reyim recognizes there are many paths to a meaningful Shabbat.
 With our Rabbi's encouragement, members were asked to propose new styles of welcoming Shabbat.
-We chose our top five proposals, and we are bringing them to life in 2023, organized and led by our talented members.
-Each will be repeated over the next six months.
+We chose our top proposals, and we brought them to life in 2023, organized and led by our talented members.
+Each has been repeated and will contiue into the Spring of 2024.
+Watch for opportunities in 2024-25!

 Mark your calendars for these New-Format Fridays --